kshedden/workshops/ds-academy/foundations.md

-- The uniform distribution is either the [distribution](https://en.wikipedia.org/wiki/Discrete_uniform_distribution) in which every atom has the same probability (for finite sample spaces), or (for distributions on a real interval (a, b)), it is a [distribution](https://en.wikipedia.org/wiki/Continuous_uniform_distribution) with sample space $[a, b]$ in which the probability of any interval is proportional to its length.
+- The uniform distribution is either the [distribution](https://en.wikipedia.org/wiki/Discrete_uniform_distribution) on a finite sample space in which every atom has the same probability, or it is the [distribution](https://en.wikipedia.org/wiki/Continuous_uniform_distribution) with sample space $[a, b]$ in which the probability of any interval is proportional to its length.